theolivenbaum/resin/README.md

 If you have only embeddings, no documents, you might still find some of the APIs useful for when you want to build searchable spaces, e.g. (Sir.VectorSpace) GraphBuilder and PathFinder.
 If you use MathNet.Numerics your vectors are already fully compatible.

-## APIs

-There is both an in-proc, NHibernate-like API in that there are sessions, a factory, and the notion of a unit of work, as well as JSON-friendly HTTP API that can be extended to support XML or any other document format, if you are one to fully utilize Asp.Net Core 3 MVC's content negotiating capabilities.

 ## Write, map, materialize and page